 How to Change the White Balance in Photoshop

-Changing the white balance in Photoshop can be done in different ways:
+Changing the white balance in Photoshop can be done in several different ways:

 - Using Adobe Camera Raw: ACR uses the same software engine as Lightroom, so you can apply the same process as for changing the white balance in Lightroom.
 Simply bear in mind that some adjustments like the eye-dropper are located in different places.

-Deciding which white balance to use is an essential tool, not just for accuracy but also for creating an artistic concept we have in mind.
+Deciding which white balance to use is an essential tool, not just for accuracy but also for creating the artistic concept we have in mind.

 A travel or documentary photographer may want to showcase the unique lighting environment of a shady location in a way that wouldn’t work with daylight white balance.
 The best white balance in photography is always the one that helps viewers understand your intent as an artist.